InquestGeronimo/superlaser/README.md

 invoke("To be or not to be", **sampling_params)
 ```

+For a full list of Sampling Params refer [here](https://github.com/runpod-workers/worker-vllm?tab=readme-ov-file#sampling-parameters).

-*Inference with chat completion in development*
+⚠️*Inference with chat completion in development*⚠️